 Employment & Discrimination

-Will appears regularly in the employment tribunal acting both for Claimants and Respondents.
-He also appears in the Employment Appeal Tribunal, and he provides advice and drafts pleadings when required.
+Will appears regularly in the Employment Tribunal (acting both for Claimants and Respondents), as well as the Employment Appeal Tribunal.
+He also provides written advice and drafts pleadings when required.

 Recent cases include:

 - Rana v London Borough of Ealing – Court of Appeal case (in which Will was instructed as sole counsel) giving guidance on the correct approach to applications for extensions of the time limit for appeals to the EAT where the ET’s judgment has not been sent to one of the parties